 There is a methodological issue here.
 In his presentation of the convergence argument, Parfit tests competing versions of contractualism against intuitions regarding specific idealised cases.
 This is not a peculiarity of Parfit’s own presentation.
 Without intuitions of this kind, the convergence argument cannot get off the ground.
 Proponents of individualist formulations of contractualism might reply that, in some key cases, Parfit’s intuitions are not neutral benchmarks, but rather reflect the considered moral judgements of a consequentialist mind.
 This leaves it open to Contractualists to simply stick to their guns—and argue that their view is distinctive at the normative level, as well as the meta-ethical level.

-We now turn to six problem cases for contractualism.
+The remainder of this entry examines problem cases for contractualism.
 The first two concern the logical structure of contractualism—asking whether its account of wrongness is either circular or incomplete.
-The next two are puzzle cases where the most obvious interpretation of contractualism seems to yield implausible results.
+The next four are puzzle cases where the most obvious interpretation of contractualism seems to yield implausible results.
 The last two are groups who should be included in the scope of morality, but who seem to be left out by contractualism: animals and future people.

 There is a related objection using ‘unfair’ instead of ‘wrong’.
 Suppose, following our previous discussion in section 3, we agree that contractualism allows ‘because it treats me unfairly’ to count as a reason for rejecting a principle.
 We then face the challenge that our judgments of unfairness are doing all the real moral work, as contractualism now says that a principle is wrong if and only if it treats someone unfairly.